 Not sure which Medicare plan works for you?
 Use our easy tool to shop, compare, and enroll in plans from popular carriers.

+Medicare and dermatology often go hand-in-hand.
 Many skin conditions, including dangerous symptoms of skin cancer, are a common problem for seniors.

 Medicare may cover some dermatology services as long as they are deemed medically necessary by your doctor.

 Not all skin-related concerns are covered under Original Medicare.
 If you require additional coverage, you may be better off enrolling in a Medicare Advantage plan.

 Medicare Advantage plans, also known as Medicare Part C plans, are required by law to offer the same level of coverage as Original Medicare, but they often carry additional benefits well beyond what Original Medicare Parts A and B can provide.